Cheng Siu Kwan

-Kenny Cheng Siu Kwan (鄭兆均; born 13 January 1997) is a Hong Kong professional footballer who plays as a right winger for Hong Kong Premier League club Lee Man.
+Kenny Cheng Siu Kwan (鄭兆均; born 13 January 1997) is a former Hong Kong professional footballer who played as a right winger.

 Club career

 On 17 July 2018, Cheng was named as one of fourteen new players at Lee Man.

+On 29 June 2026, Cheng left Lee Man after 8 years at the club.
+He also announced his retirement from professional football.

 International career

 On 10 September 2019, Cheng made his senior international debut for Hong Kong in the World Cup qualifier match against Iran.